-Notes forming part of the financial statements for the period from 14 November 2022 (date of incorporation) to 31 December 2023
+Notes forming part of the financial statements for the year ended 31 December 2024

 1) Material accounting policies

 General information

 Bauhinia ILBS 1 Limited (the "Company") is a public limited company limited by shares, incorporated and domiciled in Hong Kong under the Companies Ordinance of Hong Kong.
 The registered office of the Company is situated at 3806 Central Plaza, 18 Harbour Road, Wanchai, Hong Kong.